OutNav Logo

 • Empowering people to manage their own wellbeing and achieve their personal goals

-At an organisational level, the aim of the project is to capture and share learning in order to improve the service.
-We aim to achieve this by:
+At an organisational level, our aim is to capture and share learning to improve the service.
+We plan to achieve this by:

-• Routinely capturing learning and sharing best practice amongst practitioners
+• Routinely capturing learning and sharing best practice among practitioners

 • Creating a practice of embedded learning

 The Wellbeing Service is based in a Scottish city and is run specifically to help people within the local community.
-It provides a statutory service commissioned by the local HSCP and has been operating since 2016.
+It provides a statutory service commissioned by the local health and social care partnership and has been operating since 2016.

 We provide a holistic service that helps people who are experiencing poor physical and mental health.
 We use an individualised approach in order to respond to people’s specific situations and empower them to make changes to improve their health and wellbeing.